Introduction to the Kendrick and Reading School Entrance Tests

 Data-Led Approach With SuccessTrack® by Marie Redmond

-Our term time students are assessed twice during each team – at half term and at the end of term.
+Our term time students are assessed twice during each term - at half term and at the end of term.
 Based on the outcome of their initial assessment, we will create a tuition plan that sets their individual targets for each area they are preparing for (e.g. verbal, non-verbal and numerical reasoning).
 All lessons throughout the course are then designed to develop these areas.
-We continually monitor our student's progress; this means that we can check they’ve achieved their individual targets and revise their tuition plan to ensure that it suits their needs and challenges.
-Parents are always welcome to get in touch with us at any time during your child’s tuition, to gain feedback on their development.
+We continually monitor our student's progress; this means that we can check they've achieved their individual targets and revise their tuition plan to ensure that it suits their needs and challenges.

 Marie Redmond's Superbrain® 11+ Resources